luckyhyosun/fullstackopen/README.md

   }
   ```

-✴️ **React Hook** is a special function that lets you “hook into” React features like **state and lifecycle** methods from functional components.
+✴️ **React Hook** is a special function that lets you “hook into” React features.
+Hooks are normal **JavaScript** functions, but with some **React-specific powers**, like **state** and **lifecycle** methods from functional components.
+That's why we call it special.

 Before hooks, only class components could have state or lifecycle logic.
 But hooks let you do the same things with functions, which are simpler and easier to reuse.

+**⚡ Lifecycle** refers to the different phases a component goes through from creation to removal.
+Think of it like the **“life story” of a component**:
++ Birth (Mounting) – when the component is _created_ and added to the DOM.
++ Life (Updating) – when the component _updates_ because of new props, state changes, or context changes.
++ Death (Unmounting) – when the component is _removed_ from the DOM.
++ **Why lifecycle matters**
+  - React components are not just functions that run once — they **“live” in the DOM**.
+  - Sometimes you need to do things at specific points in that life:
+    - Fetch data when the component mounts
+    - Update something when props change
+    - Clean up timers or subscriptions when it unmounts
++ Hooks give you a way to interact with the lifecycle in functional components, which previously required class components.

 **⚡ Rules of Hooks**
 React hooks (like <code>useState</code>, <code>useEffect</code>, <code>useQuery,</code> <code>useMutation</code>, etc.) **must only be called**: